aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/datamatrix-barcode-reading/datamatrix-structured-append-configuration/_index.md

     Bitmap bitmap = generator.GenerateBarCodeImage();
 ```

-In this step, we've configured the DataMatrix barcode with the desired parameters.
+In this snippet we’ve set the essential properties that enable the structured‑append feature.

-## Step 2: Read the Structured DataMatrix Barcode
+## How to decode DataMatrix barcode using Aspose.BarCode

-Now that you've generated the barcode, it's time to read its information.
-We'll use the Aspose.BarCode library to decode the barcode data.
+After generating the barcode, you’ll often need to read its embedded information.
+The following code uses `BarCodeReader` to extract the structured‑append details from the image we just created.

 ```csharp
     using (BarCodeReader reader = new BarCodeReader(bitmap, DecodeType.DataMatrix))